maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module12.md

 </video>

 ### Possible improvement and extension
-With NPN transistors, it would also be possible to multiplex multiple display.
-We then link each display segments together (a's with a's, b's with b's, ...) and we select the display we want to light up by toggling the corresponding NPN transistor to allow current from the 12V supply to flow.
+With NPN transistors, it would also be possible to multiplex multiple displays.
+We then link each display segment together (a's with a's, b's with b's, ...) and we select the display we want to light up by toggling the corresponding NPN transistor to allow current from the 12V supply to flow.
 The eye "low-pass filter" will simply let you see all displays light up together even though they toggle real fast.
 You therefore need 8(7 segments + DP-) +1 per display(selectDisplayPin) pins in total instead of 8 per display.

-This requires NPN transitors, as it is impossible to do with PNP (VB should be close to 12V which I cannot supply) so I couldn't do it this week but it isn't difficult per se.
+This requires NPN transistors, as it is impossible to do with PNP (VB should be close to 12V which I cannot supply) so I couldn't do it this week but it isn't difficult per se.

 <figure> <center>